top of page

-The COVID-19 pandemic prompted many societal changes.
+• The COVID-19 pandemic prompted many societal changes.
 Organizations across all industries and sectors—including NPC organizations—began rethinking the use of physical office spaces.
-Today, 75% of Tri Sigma’s full-time NHQ staff works remotely across 12 states.
+In 2021, Executive Council sought a detailed, third-party feasibility study to revisit the physical space needs of NHQ.
+It was determined that two buildings totaling12,240 square feet were no longer needed to meet Tri Sigma’s space needs.

-In 2021, Executive Council sought a detailed, third-party feasibility study to revisit the physical space needs of the national headquarters and its archives.
-After extensive discussion and review of the findings—as well as a review of previous feasibility studiesExecutive Council has determined it is in the best long-term financial interest of Tri Sigma to sell both Walton House and the adjacent administrative offices located in Woodstock, Virginia.
+After extensive discussion and review of the findings—as well as a review of previous feasibility studies—Executive Council has determined it is in the best long-term financial interest of Tri Sigma to sell both Walton House and the adjacent administrative offices located in Woodstock, Virginia.
+While listed as separate properties, a local resident and long-time admirer of the Walton House purchased both in the spring of 2024.

 We don’t have to have a physical administrative space in Virginia to celebrate our connection there.
 As the home of several collegiate and alumnae chapters—as well as thousands of individual members—Tri Sigma will continue to have a thriving presence in the Mother of States.